Student loan forgiveness? Here’s where the US stands - NewsBreak

 While he and Trump had the power to freeze student loan payments, it’s hard to say whether Biden has the power to forgive loans.

 House Speaker Nancy Pelosi has said Biden lacks the legal authority.
 Instead, she said, “That would be an act of Congress.”
-Senate Majority Leader Chuck Schumer, on the other hand, has argued that Biden could under the same legal provision Trump used to delay payments and interest accrual at the start of the pandemic, The Hill reports .FOX4 Newsletters: Sign up to get news updates sent to your inbox
+Senate Majority Leader Chuck Schumer, on the other hand, has argued that Biden could under the same legal provision Trump used to delay payments and interest accrual at the start of the pandemic, The Hill reports .Former ETSU softball player hires law firm over coaching concerns

 In addition to calling on Biden to cancel upward of $50,000 in student debt per borrower, lawmakers are mulling multiple legislative proposals to forgive student loans, make it easier to refinance, or continue the pause on payments.